monikastrah/431-2020/projects/projectB/projectB.md

     and he’ll produce a partial list of such repositories with the full instructions.

-## Wait until October to worry about this
+## Don't worry about this yet

-TAs and Dr. Love will field questions about the appropriateness of data sets for Project B starting in October.
+TAs and Dr. Love will field questions about the appropriateness of data sets for Project B starting after class on November 5.